BradNeuberg/cloudless/README.md

 We currently have pretrained weights from the BVLC AlexNet Caffe Model Zoo, in src/caffe_model/bvlc_alexnet.
 This is trained on ILSVRC 2012, almost exactly as described in (ImageNet classification with deep convolutional neural networks)[http://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks] by Krizhevsky et al. in NIPS 2012.

+Note that the trained AlexNet file is much too large to check into Github (it's about 350MB).
+You will have to download the file from (here)[http://dl.caffe.berkeleyvision.org/bvlc_alexnet.caffemodel] and copy it to src/caffe_model/bvlc_alexnet/bvlc_alexnet.caffemodel.

 This is all a stub for now; nothing real will happen currently.

 TODO: